janis-sijanovs/frontend-homework-18/README.md

-# Frontend Homework 15
+# Frontend Homework 18

-I have finished my fifteenth homework.
+I have finished my eighteenth homework.

-This was very easy.
-All I had to do was edit the code we wrote during class.
+I really enjoyed this one.
+Even though I once again did it at night and didn't sleep.
+I just feel a lot more productive at night.

+I'm still kind of confused about Redux, but it works, and that's the most important part.
+Could've improved the design, but I'll take a nap instead.